Scraping Airbnb listing data with Python

 driver.quit()

-Here, we start by selecting a random proxy and setting up the proxy options.
-These options will be used to configure the webdriver to use the proxy server.
+To scrape Airbnb using Python, we start by selecting a random proxy and setting up the options.
+These options will be used to configure the webdriver.
 Next, we set up the Chrome options.
 Add the --headless argument to run the browser in headless mode, which means that the browser will run in the background without a graphical user interface.

 Then initialize the webdriver with the service, seleniumwire options, and Chrome options.
 The webdriver is then used to navigate to the given URL.
 We add a sleep time of 8 seconds to allow the page to load completely, and then parse the returned HTML using Beautiful Soup.
 After the parsing is done, it closes the webdriver.